ghc-proposals/ghc-proposals/proposals/0529-th-quotes-as-patterns.rst

 Implementation Plan
 -------------------

-I lack the time capacity to implement these changes all by myself, and would submit this to the Haskell Foundation as part of whatever fund as part of whatever https://discourse.haskell.org/t/pre-hftt-ongoing-focus-on-migration-tools/4626 becomes.
+I lack the time capacity to implement these changes all by myself, and would submit this to the Haskell Foundation to fund as part of whatever https://discourse.haskell.org/t/pre-hftt-ongoing-focus-on-migration-tools/4626 becomes.

 That said, I would be happy to pair / code review / etc. with whoever does end up working on it.
 I likewise have been pitching in while @tek is leading the charge on `Proposal 285`_, and that process has felt very good to me.